DecisionsDev/odm-docker-kubernetes/gcloud/README.md

 # Deploying IBM Operational Decision Manager Standard on Google Cloud Container Engine

-This project demonstrates the deployment of an IBM® Operational Decision Manager clustered topology using IBM WebSphere® Application Server Liberty on Google Cloud.
+This project demonstrates the deployment of an IBM® Operational Decision Manager (ODM) clustered topology using IBM WebSphere® Application Server Liberty on Google Cloud.
 We use Kubernetes and Docker technologies.
 They are available by Google through Google Container Registry and Engine.

 The ODM Docker material is use here, which is available in the [odm-ondocker](https://github.com/lgrateau/odm-ondocker) repository.
 It includes Docker files and Docker compose descriptors.
 In this tutorial, only the Docker files are used to build the ODM runtime images that will be instantiated in the Kubernetes cluster.